In NYC, ads for jobs will have to say what they pay

 Women make less than their male colleagues in nearly all fields, with a few exceptions in areas like social work done in health care settings, federal statistics show.

 Pay-transparency requirements are “one of the most powerful tools that we have to change those gaps,” said Beverly Neufeld, the president of PowHer New York, an economic equality advocacy group.
-Workers get a level playing field, she argues, while businesses increase efficiency by bringing in applicants amenable to the salary on offer.
+Workers get a level playing field, she argues, and businesses save time by getting applicants amenable to the salary on offer.

 Indeed, many employers already advertise what they pay.